dabreese00/clue-solver/README.md

 Not to go into too much detail, this is how we model a Clue player's game knowledge.
 We have 2 basic entities, of course: Players and Cards.
-We want to track certain types of special relationships between them, that we find out about during the game, and then make deductions based on those relationships.
+We want to track certain types of special relationships between them, that we find out about during the game, and then make deductions based on those relations.
-(When we're lucky, our deductions in turn generate knowledge of additional such relationships, and our patchwork prognosis propagates!)
-The types of relationships we want to track:
+(When we're lucky, our deductions in turn generate knowledge of additional such relations, and our patchwork prognosis propagates!)
+The types of relations we want to track:

-- a "Have": A relationship between 1 player and 1 card, with a true/false value.
-If we know player A has card X, we record a "Have" with value of True for player A and card X.  If we know player B does _not_ have card X, we record a "Have" with value of False for player B and card X.
+- a "Have": A relation between 1 player and 1 card, indicating that we know the player has the card.

+- a "Pass": A relation between 1 player and 1 card, indicating that we know the player _does not_ have the card; the opposite of a "Have".

-- a "Show": A relationship between 1 player and up to 3 cards.
+- a "Show": A relation between 1 player and up to 3 cards.
 Whenever we know that player A showed player B one of several cards, we record a "Show" for player A and those cards.
-Additionally, a "Show" can be "voided": for example, if we later confirm that that player A has one of those cards, then knowing about the show is no longer useful info to us.

-I contend that these two relationship types contain all the information we (or our computers) need to track, in order to be solid Clue players.
+I contend that these three relation types contain all the information we (or our computers) need to track, in order to be solid Clue players.

-In order to show myself precisely _how_ all necessary deductions can be made from just recording the above two relationship types, based on standard Clue events -- player A passes for cards XYZ, player B shows player C one of cards XYZ, player C reveals to me card W -- I've done a little diagram, which can be found in the "doc" directory.
-It is not terribly rigorous in notation, and probably needs further explication to be clear to anyone living outside my own mind.
-But it's what I've got right now, and I found it helpful, so maybe you will too.
-Note that in the diagram, a False "Have" is referred to as a "Pass", and a True "Have" is referred to as a "Have"; this terminology is probably the clearest, but in the implementation, I combined "Have" and "Pass" into a single class (for convenience, I think it was...)
+In order to show myself precisely _how_ all necessary deductions can be made from just recording the above relation types, based on standard Clue events -- player A passes for cards XYZ, player B shows player C one of cards XYZ, player C reveals to me card W -- I've done a little diagram, which can be found in the "doc" directory.
+It is not terribly rigorous in notation, and may need further explication, but it's what I've got right now, and I found it helpful, so maybe you will too.

 Crazy man's side note, if you have gotten as far as opening the diagram, there is one particular deduction arrow that I believe is missing from it -- I wonder